sverweij/virtual-code-owners/README.md

 - a `VIRTUAL-CODEOWNERS.txt` (_patterns_ x _teams_)
 - a `virtual-teams.yml` (_teams_ x _users_)

-... which makes it easier to keep your CODEOWNERS in sync on multi-team mono repos.
+... which makes it easier to keep `CODEOWNERS` in sync on multi-team mono repos.

-(Especially when the teams are not defined on GitHub level).
+(When those teams are not defined on GitHub level).

 ## Usage